1999 NCAA Division I women's tennis championships

-The 1999 NCAA Division I Women's Tennis Championships were the 18th annual championships to determine the national champions of NCAA Division I women's singles, doubles, and team collegiate tennis in the United States.
+The 1999 NCAA Division I women's tennis championships were the 18th annual championships to determine the national champions of NCAA Division I women's singles, doubles, and team collegiate tennis in the United States.

 Stanford defeated hosts, and defending champions, Florida in the team final, 5–2, to claim their tenth national title.

 Host

 This year's tournaments were hosted by the University of Florida at the Linder Stadium in Gainesville, Florida.

-The men's and women's NCAA tennis championships would not be held jointly until 2006.
+The men's and women's NCAA tennis championships would not be held concurrently at the same venue until 2006.